ManticoreGamesInc/platform-documentation/src/faq.md

 > Matthew Pablo, our CORE Audio Designer, put together sampled and synthesized instruments, fully produced music tracks, and sound effect assets.
 All of these can be modified using our built-in audio editor.
 Most music tracks are kit-bashed and you can use them however you'd like.
 We will have more info, tutorials and guides on this in Alpha.
 > You can also dynamically adjust lots of things on audio clips besides normal post-effects.
 Matthew even made Music Construction Kits so you can dynamically adjust music and build up your own tracks from his pieces.
-> Just like with our 3D objects and Materials, you can also 'kitbash' audio to do things it wasn't nesc. intended to do.
+> Just like with our 3D objects and Materials, you can also 'kitbash' audio to do things it wasn't necessary. intended to do.
 For instance, to create a creaking windmill sound - we pitched a wooden door opening sound down about 3 octaves and looped it.
 It made a great creaky windmill.
 Please see our [CORE Audio Reference](tutorials/art/audio_reference.md).

 >**Will there be a time when downloading CORE will be like 100gb?
 Seems difficult to scale?**